-External hazards7
+External hazards

-- 5.17.
+5.17.
 The design shall include due consideration of those natural and human induced external events (i.e. events of origin external to the plant) that have been identified in the site evaluation process.
-Natural external events shall be addressed, including meteorological, hydrological, geological and seismic events.
-Human induced external events arising from nearby industries and transport routes shall be addressed.
-In the short term, the safety of the plant shall not be permitted to be dependent on the availability of off-site services such as electricity supply and fire fighting services.
-The design shall take due account of site specific conditions to determine the maximum delay time by which off-site services need to be available. - 5.18.
-Items important to safety shall be designed and located to minimize, consistent with other safety requirements, the likelihood of external events and their possible harmful consequences. - 5.19.
-Features shall be provided to minimize any interactions between buildings containing items important to safety (including power cabling and control cabling) and any other plant structure as a result of external events considered in the design. - 5.20.
-The design shall be such as to ensure that items important to safety are capable of withstanding the effects of external events considered in the design, and if not, other features such as passive barriers shall be provided to protect the plant and to ensure that the required safety function will be performed.
+Causation and likelihood shall be considered in postulating potential hazards.
+In the short term, the safety of the plant shall not be permitted to be dependent on the availability of off-site services such as electricity supply and firefighting services.
+The design shall take due account of site specific conditions to determine the maximum delay time by which off-site services need to be available.

+5.18.
+This paragraph was deleted and its content, with a broader scope, has been transferred to the new paragraph 5.15A.

+5.19.
+Features shall be provided to minimize any interactions between buildings containing items important to safety (including power cabling and control cabling) and any other plant structure as a result of external events considered in the design.